vitug/vrok-telegram-bot/readme.md

 e.
 Sections 1, 5, 6, 7, and 8 survive termination of this Public License.

-Section 7 ñ Other Terms and Conditions.
+Section 7 ‚Äì Other Terms and Conditions.

 a.
 The Licensor shall not be bound by any additional or different terms or conditions communicated by You unless expressly agreed.

 b.
 Any arrangements, understandings, or agreements regarding the Licensed Material not stated herein are separate from and independent of the terms and conditions of this Public License.

-Section 8 ñ Interpretation.
+Section 8 ‚Äì Interpretation.

 a.
 For the avoidance of doubt, this Public License does not, and shall not be interpreted to, reduce, limit, restrict, or impose conditions on any use of the Licensed Material that could lawfully be made without permission under this Public License.